mbid/mbid.github.io/posts/dependent-types-for-datalog/index.md

 * For each type member, a global type `T` and a function `belongs_to(x: T) -> M`.
 * For each member predicate, a global predicate `p` that takes the arguments of the member and furthermore an argument of type `M`.
   Similarly for member functions.
-* For every member rule, a desugared global rule in which a new argument `m: M` is added to all function and predicate applications.
+* For every member rule, a desugared global rule in which a new argument `m: M` is added to all member function and member predicate applications.
+  Quantifications `x: T` over member types desugar to equalities `belongs_to(x) = m`.

 For the `CFG` model example this would ultimately compile into something like this Rust code:
 ```Rust